Exploring the limits of strong membership inference attacks on large language models: Varying compute budget and training dataset size

 \subsection{Effects of scaling the compute budget (i.e., training for more epochs)}

-In Figure~\ref{fig:other-training:split}, we compare MIA $\mathrm{ROC}$ for the 44M model architecture under different training configurations.
+In Figure~\ref{fig:other-training:split}, we compare MIA $\auc$ for the $44$M model under different training configurations.
 We keep the total number of tokens surfaced to the model during training Chinchilla-optimal, but we alter \emph{when} these tokens are surfaced.
-As a baseline, we train for 1 epoch on the entire dataset; when we attack this model with LiRA, it yields an $\mathrm{AUC}$ of 0.620.
-(See Figure~\ref{fig:other-training:split}, 1 of 1.)
-We then take \emph{half} of the training dataset and train the same architecture over 2 epochs.
-In both settings the total number of training tokens is Chinchilla-optimal, however, in the latter experiment, the model has processed each training example twice rather than once.
-When we attack the model trained for 2 epochs, we observe a significant increase in MIA vulnerability: the $\mathrm{AUC}$ is 0.744---higher both than this model when it has only completed 1 epoch of training (0.628, 1 of 2) and than the model trained for 1 epoch on the entire dataset (0.620, 1 of 1).
-This underscores that increasing training epochs, even on a smaller dataset to maintain Chinchilla optimality for overall training tokens, amplifies vulnerability to MIA, compared to training for fewer epochs on a larger dataset.
-However, we also observe that there is no significant uplift in $\mathrm{TPR}$ at small $\mathrm{FPR}$ between epochs 1 and 2 for the 2-epoch experiment.
-We also observe that the MIA at the second epoch is less successful than the one after 1 epoch for small $\mathrm{FPR}$.\looseness=-1
+As a baseline, we train for $1$ epoch on the entire dataset, and achieve $\auc{=}0.620$ with LiRA.
+(See Figure~\ref{fig:other-training:split}, $1$ of $1$.)
+We then take \emph{half} of the training dataset and train the same architecture for $2$ epochs.
+In both settings the total number of training tokens is Chinchilla-optimal, however, in the latter, the model has processed each training sample twice rather than once.
+For the $2$-epoch model, we observe a significant increase in MIA vulnerability: $\auc{=}0.744$, which is higher than when this model has only completed $1$ epoch of training ($\auc{=}0.628$, $1$ of $2$) and than when the model is trained for $1$ epoch on the entire dataset ($\auc{=}0.620$, $1$ of $1$).
+Increasing training epochs---even on a smaller dataset to maintain Chinchilla optimality---amplifies vulnerability to MIA, compared to training for fewer epochs on a larger dataset.
+However, there is no significant uplift in $\tpr$ at small fixed $\fpr$ between epochs $1$ and $2$ for the $2$-epoch model.
+The MIA at the second epoch is less successful than the one after $1$ epoch for small $\fpr$.
+As above, this is perhaps due to subtle differences in runs having an impact at these small values (Sections~\ref{sec:exp1:realistic:compute-optimal} \&~\ref{sec:instability}).\looseness=-1